Overview

 As an Austrian brand, Head has always placed a premium on race results, and its investments in this area have paid impressive dividends.
 In a sport where wins can be measured in the thousandth of a second, who comes out on top may appear serendipitous; when athlete after athlete is holding up a crystal globe recognizing a season of superiority, something other than serendipity is afoot.

 While Head’s victories on the World Cup can’t be discounted, translating gold medals into dollars hasn’t been easy.
 The American market is not race-driven, to put it mildly.
 Americans want to go where they wanna go, do what they wanna, wanna do; we’re all about freeride, dude!
 Head, to its great credit, is first and foremost about technique.
 Head was the first major brand to treat the Carving trend seriously and make it part of its identity.
 Hooking into the top of a turn is part of the brand’s essential make-up.
-Even its recently retired off-trail Monster series had a baseline and tail design more like a carving ski than the typical smear sticks found in the Big Mountain genre.
+Even its retired off-trail Monster series had a baseline and tail design more like a carving ski than the typical smear sticks found in the Big Mountain genre.
 It shouldn’t surprise that Head’s off-trail skis once languished in anonymity in the U.S.

 Until the 2017/18 season, when Head unveiled the Kore series.
 Three years earlier, in 2014/15, Head had changed its entire women’s collection, centering the new series on its use of Graphene, carbon in a matrix one-atom thick.
 Since then, Graphene has spread through every product category, finally reaching the off-trail Kore collection.
 Capitalizing on Graphene’s obscene strength-to-weight ratio, Head matched it with Koroyd honeycomb, a triaxial weave of carbon and ultralight Karuba wood to build the Kore’s core, topping it with fleece to minimize mass.

 It’s no exaggeration to say the Kore series has catapulted Head into hitherto unknown sales territory for its All-Mountain, Big Mountain and Powder models.
-Head attempted another coup six years ago with a new lightweight series of system carving skis called V-Series (for its high taper ratio between tip width and tail width).
+Head attempted another coup seven years ago with a new lightweight series of system carving skis called V-Series (for its high taper ratio between tip width and tail width).
 The V-Series used Graphene in a construction dubbed LYT Tech, applying the same materials used in Kore models to make exceptionally lightweight carving skis.
 Paired commercially with the Nexo-LYT boot – also built with Graphene and made to be as light as possible – Head pioneered a new generation of skis that don’t require as much mass to be stable at speed.

 Head is betting heavily that the LIB trend isn’t a fad but a here-to-stay reality.
 The V-Series of (mostly) Frontside skis replaced the Instinct system skis that were built along the same Old School lines as the Monsters.
 The Monsters have followed the Instincts into retirement, yielding their spot in Head’s line-up to the narrowest Kore, the 87.